panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 }
 ```

-If you wanto to get rid of `/* */` symbols and use `//` for comments, then the following syntax worth trying too:
+If you want to get rid of `/* */` symbols and use `//` for comments, then the following syntax is worth trying too:

 ```jsx
 function MyComponent() {